It’s time to build: lessons on revitalisation from Nehemiah

 In this season of revitalisation, we’re praying for and working towards seeing our hearts and our communities renewed by the power of the gospel.

-As I’ve been reflecting on where to glean guidance from Scripture, especially during Lent, I’ve been drawn to the post-exilic books in the Old Testament.
+As I’ve been reflecting on where to glean guidance from Scripture, I’ve been drawn to the post-exilic books in the Old Testament.
 Ezra and Nehemiah stand out in particular.
 These books, once known as one book in ancient Hebrew texts, were written in Jerusalem after the exile's return.
 They tell the story of God’s exiled people returning to their land, under Persian rule, and being allowed to rebuild Jerusalem.

 The main narrative follows the restoration of God’s covenant people in fulfilment of God’s word.
 This restoration happened in three phases.